eunomia-bpf/nvbit-tutorial/tools/instr_count/README.md

 }
 ```

-Key aspects:
-1. We use warp-level voting functions (`__ballot_sync`, `__activemask()`) to determine which threads are active and have true predicates
-2. Only one thread per warp performs the atomic update to avoid contention
-3. Two counting modes are supported:
-   - Warp-level counting (adds 1 per executed warp instruction)
-   - Thread-level counting (adds the number of active threads)
+We use warp-level voting functions (`__ballot_sync`, `__activemask()`) to determine which threads are active and have true predicates.
+Only one thread per warp performs the atomic update to avoid contention.
+Two counting modes are supported: warp-level counting (adds 1 per executed warp instruction) and thread-level counting (adds the number of active threads).

 ## Building the Tool